 The main hall referred to as Kondo is characterized by two illustrious pagodas on either side.
 The Hall houses a bronze Buddha from 697 AD.
-The Yakushi Nyorai, or Healing Buddha, is seated between two attendant Bodhisattvas, Nikko (of the sun) to the right and Gakko (of the moon) to left.
+The Yakushi Nyorai, or Healing Buddha, is seated between two attendant Bodhisattvas, Nikko Bosatsu (of the sun) to the right and Gakko Bosatsu (of the moon) to left.
+The engravings on the pedestal where Buddha is seated seems to be a from a combination of cultures including Greece, Persia, India & China.
 Originally covered with gold, they now appear black due to the fire in 1528.

 The statue was originally cast during the reign of Emperor Temmu in 680 and completed by Empress Jito in 697.
 It is the Buddha of healing who vowed to cure the disease of the mind and the body.

 Note: Generally Yakushi Nyorai is depicted with a medicine pot on its left hand, but the statue in this temple does not have it.

 West Pagoda at Yakushi-ji

 Yakushiji temple grounds contains two pagodas.
 Unfortunately the East Pagoda was all covered up for repairs which is going to last till about April 2020.
 The East Pagoda is a National Treasure from the Hakuho Period.
 It is about 34 meters high.
 The East Pagoda (Toto) dates from around 698 AD.
 This pagoda, miraculously survived the fire that destroyed Yakushi-ji in 1528.
 It is the only surviving architecture of the Hakuho Period in Japan.

 While the East Pagoda is black in color, the West one is red.
 The original West Pagoda burned down in 1528 and was rebuilt in 1980.